Despair to delight in a day - Dyche makes mark

 "Styles come from freedom.
 We have very good players and we have to give them the platform to play.
 We will have to run hard, tackle, fight - then on top of that come the tactical and technical layers."

-Former Everton defender Ashley Williams, though, can already see the difference with the new boss.
+Former Everton defender Ashley Williams can already see the difference with the new boss.

 Williams said on the BBC's Final Score: "Sean Dyche is the kind of character that has come in and given everyone a boost.
 They didn't bring any players in in January but he said they have a changing room full of good quality players.